The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 Shichifukujin Dragon

-The other example is Shichifukujin Dragon, a card designed to promote the opening of a Tournament Center in Japan in 1996.
-We’ve not seen anything else like this in the intervening 27 years, though!
+The other example is Shichifukujin Dragon, a card designed to promote the opening of a tournament center in Japan in 1996.
+Wizards went a 27-year stretch between printing unique cards and it's unclear when they'll do it next.

-Maybe Wizards have learned their lessons in that regard and will hold these back until there’s a card that’s particularly deserving of the treatment.
+Maybe Wizards has learned their lessons in that regard and will hold these back until there’s a card that’s particularly deserving of the treatment.

 Wrap Up